bolazeal/shame-fire/PROMPTS.md

 "Let's populate the sidebars.
 1.  **Left Sidebar (`LeftSidebar.tsx`):**
     *   Add the app logo and name ('Shame').
-    *   Add navigation links with icons (`lucide-react`) for: Home, Notifications, Messages, Bookmarks, Village Square, Hall of Honour, and Profile.
+    *   Add navigation links with icons (`lucide-react`) for: Home, Shame TV, Notifications, Messages, Bookmarks, Village Square, Hall of Honour, and Profile.
     *   Add a prominent 'Post' button.
-    *   At the bottom, add a user profile section with the current user's avatar and name, which acts as a dropdown menu with a 'Log out' option.
+    *   At the bottom, add a user profile section with the current user's avatar and name, which acts as a dropdown menu with a 'Log out' option and theme toggles.
 2.  **Right Sidebar (`RightSidebar.tsx`):**
     *   Add a 'What’s happening' card with mock trending topics.
     *   Add a 'Who to follow' card with a list of mock users and a 'Follow' button for each.
 Make the follow button toggle its state between 'Follow' and 'Following'."